 As its name suggests, the instructions block consists of a series of instructions.
 The specifics of how each line of code is written depends on the type of instruction, as we will see in the sections below.
 However, the following apply to any instruction line:

-•Apart from the above minimum, Q++Studio takes no notice of the number of spaces.
+•Apart from the above minimum, the number of spaces is irrelevant.
 It will read 10 spaces as one space.
 Tabulations are treated as spaces.

 •An instruction can be split over multiple lines, using the symbol -> at the end of each line.